ericleasemorgan/reader/CONTRIBUTING.md

 1. WHO can contribute?
 1. HOW do they contribute? code? other?
-1. WHAT doe we need contributed?
+1. WHAT do we need contributed?
 1. WHAT communication? issues? calls? mailing lists?

 The distant reader is a suite of repositories.
 This is the main one which